 -

 When the Enable pages and news to be translated into multiple languages option is on, the Overwrite site translations option does not affect the translated site names, descriptions, or navigation names.
 It does continue to affect other items such as lists and more.
-See Overwrite site translationsfor more information.
+For more information, see Overwrite site translations.

 Add a translated site name and description